 Cultivator Noah Sweeters is crouched and inspecting the base of a marijuana plant that’s a few days from flowering.
-The sprawling grow space in San Jose, California is pegged at a comfortable 78 degrees though a squadron of superheated 1,000-watt lamps buzz overhead.
+The sprawling grow space in San Jose, California is pegged at a comfortable 78 degrees through a squadron of superheated 1,000-watt lamps buzz overhead.
 Through a canopy of more than 1,000 vibrant plants the cultivator looks like Livingstone pressing his way through the thicket toward Lake Tanganyika.
 His hands are floating under and over the leaves in search of the right stem with the precise characteristics he requires to make the cut.
 When Sweeters finds a suitable specimen, there’s an audible slice and it’s into the water cup by his side and then on to the next stem.

 So goes one of the systems for propagating hearty genetics – a widely used practice of taking cuttings for the purpose of cloning – intended to carry on the best in breed of chosen plant traits from a given garden.